 - Romeiko Red grapes mostly grown around Hania and turned into robust red, white and rosé wines.

-- Vidiano White indigenous wine with intensive and complex peach and apricot aromas; often blended with Vilana.
+- Vidiano White indigenous grape with intensive and complex peach and apricot aromas; often blended with Vilana.

-Brink’s is the only beer actually produced on Crete; their organic lagers are made at Brink’s Brewery, near Rethymno.
-Other craft beers include Vergina and Hillas lagers from northern Greece, organic Piraiki made in Piraeus, Craft from Athens, and Yellow Donkey from Santorini.
-Major Greek brands include Mythos, Fix and Alfa.
+The global craft beer craze has reached Crete with Iraklio-based Solo and the Cretan Brewery near Hania whipping up some fine ales and lagers.
+Another local brewery is Brinks, which makes organic lagers near Rethymno.
+In dedicated craft beer pubs, you might also encounter Vergina and Hillas lagers from northern Greece, organic Piraiki made in Piraeus, Craft from Athens, and Yellow Donkey from Santorini.
+Major commercial Greek brands are Mythos, Fix and Alfa.